Calculator

 How are vacation days and public holidays included?

 Vacation days and public holidays reduce the number of days you actually work during the year.
-This gives a more realistic picture of annual working time and is especially useful for salary comparisons and hourly-wage estimates.
+This gives a more realistic picture of annual working time and is especially useful for salary comparisons, hourly-wage estimates and personal planning.

 Who is this calculator for?

 The calculator is suitable for full-time employees, part-time workers, students, mini-job arrangements, flexible schedules and many everyday working-time questions.
-It is intentionally simple so you get a result quickly.
+It can also serve as a simple orientation for shifts that cross midnight.

 How to use the result correctly